-Some catastrophic conditions have been carved out of the health plan and are not covered by Health Net under its Medi-Cal managed care contract with the DHCS.
+Some services, such as major organ transplant for members under age 21, have been carved out of the health plan and are not covered by Health Net under its Medi-Cal managed care contract with the DHCS.
 Transplant cases for members under age 21 are managed by the state.
 County care management programs include CCS, waiver and regional center programs.
 Refer to the detailed description of the individual program as discussed in chapter 6, Public Health Carve-Out Services and chapter 7, Public Waiver Programs of this guide.
+For a complete list of carve-out services refer to Member Handbook.